core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ### Cancellation ### {#ssec-server-side-cancellation-oscore}

-When canceling a group observation (see {{ssec-server-side-cancellation}}), the multicast response with error code 5.03 (Service Unavailable) is also protected with Group OSCORE, as per {{Section 7.3 of I-D.ietf-core-oscore-groupcomm}}.
+When canceling a group observation as defined in {{ssec-server-side-cancellation}}, the multicast response with error code 5.03 (Service Unavailable) is also protected with Group OSCORE, as per {{Section 7.3 of I-D.ietf-core-oscore-groupcomm}}.
 The server MUST use its own Sender Sequence Number as Partial IV to protect the error response, and include its encoding as the Partial IV in the OSCORE Option of the response.

 ## Client-Side Requirements ## {#sec-client-side-with-security}